Gungriffon: Gungriffon

 Gungriffon was developed under the working title "3D Polygon".
 During development, the game included a multiplayer mode with usage of the Saturn's link cable, but this was cut before release and the final game is single player only.
 It was released in Japan under the title Gungriffon: The Eurasian Conflict.
-There were plans to release the game in North America and Europe under the title "Iron Reign", but ultimately Sega reverted to using a shortened version of the original Japanese title.
+There were plans to release the game in North America and Europe under the title "Iron Reign", but ultimately Sega, the game's publisher outside Japan, reverted to using a shortened version of the original Japanese title.

 According to Greg Becksted, producer of the North American version of the game, the localization team changed the game's storyline slightly to better suit the U.S. market.

 Reception

 Gungriffon received highly positive reviews, with critics hailing it as one of the best mech-based video games to date.
 The four reviewers of Electronic Gaming Monthly gave it their "Game of the Month" award, praising the responsive controls, sharp and realistic graphics, and exciting pace of the gameplay.
 Though most of them criticized the way the player mech easily gets caught on buildings, they all gave the game a strong recommendation, with Dan Hsu summarizing it as "the most exciting mech sim I've ever played, including any found on the PC."
 Rad Automatic of Sega Saturn Magazine called Gungriffon "one of the best giant robot games ever", citing the polished graphics and the fact that missions are widely varied not just in the usual factors of terrain and difficulty, but even in elements such as tactical concept and lighting.
 Maximums Rich Leadbetter praised the "very well pitched" difficulty, the impressive polygon models, and the variety of visuals.
 He criticized the lack of randomization and the fact that players do not need to start the entire game over when they fail a mission, but gave it an overall very positive assessment, calling it "what Krazy Ivan on PlayStation should have been".
 GamePro likewise said that Gungriffon "makes Krazy Ivan and Ghen War look and feel like rusted heaps of scrap iron."
 The reviewer was especially pleased with the player mech's ability to hover and the "Clean, almost state-of-the-art graphics".
 Next Generation's brief review said the game has "eclectic missions and bizarre weapons.
 It looks good, controls well, and would be a four-star game if not for its brevity and poor pacing."